Skip to content

 The host grants or denies these when loading the mod.
 If a required capability isn’t granted, gated operations fail with CapabilityDeniedError.

 Script entry point(s) relative to the mod root.
-Can be a single string or an array:
+The simple form is a single string or an array:

 { "entry": "src/mod.js" }